skywalker0823/wikiwaku/README.md

-# Auto grep wikipedia history of today, and send to line.
+# Greps wikipedia history of today every morning, and broadcast to Line messenger.

-## GCP api used
+## Tech Stack
 * Cloud Scheduler
  - Used to schedule the task, activate pub/sub every day at 09:00
 * Cloud Functions